To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 In the International Powerlifting Federation (IPF), the benches they use must be between 16.5-17.7″ (or between 42-45cm).

-Naturally, if you want to train in the same conditions you’ll be competing in, getting a bench around this height is a great idea.
+Naturally, if you want to train in the same conditions you’ll be competing in, getting a workout bench around this height is a great idea.
 Luckily, some of the best weight benches are going to be around 17-17.5″ with most adjustable options being 18″ or higher.

 Ease of Use

 Some benches are going to be lighter and easier to move so they won’t need wheels and a handle.
-However, heavy duty weight benches are going to be really hard to move for some, even with those features.
+However, heavy-duty weight benches are going to be really hard to move for some, even with those features.

-The overall materials and construction of your weight bench will ultimately decide how durable/long-lasting it is.
+The overall materials and construction of your bench will ultimately decide how durable/long-lasting it is.
 In general, for beginner lifters, you can definitely make do with a 14-gauge steel bench.

 For everybody else, just get an 11-gauge bench and you’re set.
-If it has a combination design with 4 or 7 gauge steel like some of the benches in this guide, even better!

-Another thing you need to pay attention to is if the bench is welded or bolted together.
+Another thing you need to pay attention to is if the weight bench is welded or bolted together.
 If the feet are welded to the frame, that’s a good sign.
 It most likely won’t wobble around and stay level.

 Trust me, it’s a pain having to tighten the legs to stay flush every couple of weeks.

-This doesn’t matter as much for most people, but some bench frames are built with similar patterns.
+This doesn’t matter as much for most people, but some weight bench frames are built with similar patterns.

 If you want to buy bench pads from other companies to use on your bench, this might be something you need to offer some thought to.